adaorachi/Grooveit_capstone/README.md

 ## About Project

   This project is a Music App built with React and Redux.
-It implements the functionality of building components in React and connecting the components to fetch data from an API then use the Redux store using Redux actions, reducers and methods.
+It implements the functionality of building components in React and connecting the components to fetch data from an API then uses the Redux store using Redux actions, reducers, and methods.

   In this project, the complete feature of the app renders the following:

   Used the [Deezer API](https://developers.deezer.com/api) for the music data collection.
   A user can view all list of genres of music and artists.
-  A user can filter of the artist based on the music genres.
+  A user can filter the artist based on the music genres.
   A user can view a single artist.
   A user can view a single artist track.
   A user can view a single artist album tracks.
-  A user can view new released tracks, recommended tracks and top chart information.
+  A user can view newly released tracks, recommended tracks, and top chart information.
   A user can listen to audio music.
-A play, pause and replay features were also implemented.
+A play, pause, and replay features were also implemented.
   A user can search for music tracks.
   A user can toggle between dark and light mode.
-  A user can navigate throught the pages of the site:
+  A user can navigate through the pages of the site:

 * Home Page - Genre/Category page.
 * Artist (Artist tracks) Page